 Which coffee grinder is more suitable for you and offers the best value for money?
 Let’s find out.

-People are often tempted by blade coffee grinders since they are very affordable, small, and seem like an easy solution to all your coffee grinding problems.
+Many people are tempted by blade coffee grinders since they are very affordable, small, and seem to be an easy solution to all your coffee grinding problems.
 However, despite their size and price, these grinders aren’t the best.
-In fact, one of the most common mistakes people make when brewing their cups, be it a French Press or an espresso.
+In fact, one of the most common mistakes people make when they’re preparing and brewing their coffee at home is using a blade grinder!

 Burr grinders work differently than their bladed counterparts.
-Instead of messily chopping away with a sharp blade, they apply uniform pressure to all the coffee beans at low speed which crushes them and creates a consistent grind size across all of your beans.
+Instead of messily chopping away with a sharp blade, they apply uniform pressure to all the coffee beans at low speed, crushing them and creating a consistent grind size across your beans.

-The burr grinders are more expensive than the blade ones, but they are still relatively inexpensive.
-They’re convenient, too, with some being so small and portable and could easily accompany you on your next camping trip.
+Most burr grinders are more expensive than blade grinders, but they are still relatively inexpensive.
+They’re convenient, too, with some being so small and portable, you could easily bring one with you on your next camping trip.

-While it might be easy to fall into the trap of buying a cheap blade grinder, or you might get one as a gift from your not-so-coffee-educated friends, getting a burr coffee grinder makes such a big difference in the resulting cup, that it’s worth the upgrade.
+While it might be easy to fall into the trap of buying a cheap blade grinder (or you might have gotten one as a gift from your not-so-coffee-savvy friends), getting a burr coffee grinder makes such a big difference in the resulting cup that it’s worth the upgrade.

 Manual Or Electric?

-The burr grinder creates a consistent and versatile ground coffee but the grinding needs to be done manually.
-There are also electric grinders that can do the same job in a fraction of the time.
-How do you know an electric grinder is for you?
+While some coffee traditionalists swear by using a manual grinder to get the perfect grounds by hand, there are also plenty of electric grinders on the market that can do the same job in a fraction of the time.
+How do you know which is right for you?

 Dialing In Your Grinder

-If you know what “dialing in your grinder for espresso” means, then we know you’re truly serious about your coffee.
-It is exactly what differentiates good coffee from an excellent one.
+If you know what “dialing in your grinder for espresso” means, you’re probably serious about your joe.
+After all, this is what differentiates a good cup of coffee from an excellent one.

-Since the extraction of an espresso happens very quickly, only in around 30 seconds, the process needs to be done perfectly.
-Small adjustments in water temperature, the precise weight of coffee going in, the time, and the yield all make a massive difference.
-One of these key aspects is, indeed, the coffee grind is a key part of the process, too.
+Since espresso extraction happens very quickly (in around 30 seconds), each brewing step needs to be done perfectly.
+Small adjustments in water temperature, the precise weight of coffee going in, the time, and the yield all make a massive difference, but of course, the coffee grind is a key part of the process, too.

-Unsuccessful balance of these aspects results in an espresso that is over or under-extracted but also affects other aspects such as crema or aroma.
+Unsuccessful balance of these aspects results in an espresso that is over or under-extracted and also affects other aspects such as crema or aroma.

 Getting it right requires a lot of practice and needs regular adjustments.
 While automatic grinders are consistent, the settings still need to be adjusted according to the temperature of the coffee machine or the kind of coffee beans used.
 When brewing, taste, experiment, and adjust the grind regularly to ensure that your coffee tastes perfect.